 Baelish is dressed for a trip to King’s landing on Cersei’s orders.
 Sansa’s choices while he is away, have become optimistic.
 Well, at least the way Baelish is painting it for her.
 Sansa can marry Ramsay and eventually become the head of the North or Stannis will come and remove the Bolton’s and put her at the head of the North as the only remaining Stark.

 Ellaria returns to the Sand sisters to inform them that they will not have Prince Doran’s help in avenging the death of Oberyn.
 The Sand Sisters must decide if they will join Ellaria’s cause, which will start a war she is well aware of.
 A war that she doesn’t care if it unfolds.
-If thats not love, I don’t know what is.
-Tyene is the daughter of Ellaria and Oberyn, and of course, is more then enthusiastic about following her mother into battle.
+That’s real love right there.
+Tyene is the daughter of Ellaria and Oberyn, and of course, is more than enthusiastic about following her mother into battle.